ai2ys/CDC-Diabetes-Health-Indicators/README.md

     docker build -t ai2ys/mlzoomcamp-midterm-project:0.0.0 .
     ```

-1. Running the Docker container
+1. Running the Docker container (terminal windows #1)
     ```bash
     docker run --rm -p 9696:9696 ai2ys/mlzoomcamp-midterm-project:0.0.0
     ```

-1. Testing the prediction service in the Docker container from the virtual environment `(deployment-midterm)`.
+1. Testing the prediction service in the Docker container from the virtual environment `(deployment-midterm)`.\
+Open a new terminal window and execute the following commands (terminal window #2)

     ```bash
     # activate the virtual environment